Coefficient of Conservatism:

 Coefficient of Wetness:

 G. E. Crow

 Shallow water and mucky shores of ponds, lakes, marshes, and bogs, sometimes forming floating mats, often grows in very soft substrates.

-The stems form an extensive pale spongy cork-like tissue (but containing cytoplasm) in the water.
+The stems form an extensive pale spongy cork-like tissue (but soft and formed of cells containing cytoplasm) in the water.
 This “aerenchyma” forms at the base of the stem and at the tip of an arching stem when it strikes water and roots.
 The arching stems with enlarged floating tips, sometimes with another low arch developing beyond, are a unique aspect of this loosestrife.

 Though considered a shrub, typically, only the stems below the water line are perennial.